donutrj/verdigris2/content/Characters/Characters.md

 | 100   | woodcutter   | axe, firewood, 50’ rope             |

 # Characteristics
+Characteristics are traits rolled or picked when making a character.
+These have no mechanical function but are intended as aids when roleplaying to help get you into a character.
+## Character Creation
 Now that you have a good idea of the background and capabilities of your character, either roll or choose an entry from each of the following tables to better flesh out your character.

 | 1d10 | Physique   | Skin       |